What is Business Intelligence: a complete guide to successful BI, plus the benefits and pitfalls

 21. Sketch a dimensional model: now describe what you are going to achieve in a dimensional model with measurement values, dimensions including hierarchies, and any linking tables and filters.
 This model is part of your functional design.

-22. Make the design AVG-proof: if you have to deal with the processing of (sensitive) personal data, you have to seal off a number of things in your functional design.
+22. Make the design compliant with privacy laws if you have to deal with the processing of (sensitive) personal data, you have to seal off a number of things in your functional design.
 Privacy by design.

 23. Get the functional design approved: ask for feedback from the Product Owner and Finance & Control and get them to approve the design.